ome/omero-install/linux/test/README.md

 JAVAVER=oracle18 ./docker-build.sh ubuntu1404_nginx

 The supported values are:
-openjdk17, openjdk18, openjdk17-devel, openjdk18-devel, oracle17, oracle18
+openjdk17, openjdk18 (default), openjdk17-devel, openjdk18-devel, oracle17, oracle18

-If you do not want to install Java set JAVAVER to nojava
+If you do not want to install Java set JAVAVER to nojava.

+To add a new Java version, update the following files `step01_centos_java_deps.sh`, `step01_debian8_java_deps.sh`, `step01_ubuntu1404_java_deps.sh` and update this README.md.

 Configuring Postgres
 --------------------